 Here is a real life example of a a successful treatment for a lid condition, the patient, a contact lens wearer, had found lenses becoming increasing uncomfortable over years, even having to attend an eye hospital while abroad, trying many different dry eye drops or having new lenses prescribed didn't help.
 Below are images taken before and after specific treatment that not only resolved the lid appearance but solved the contact lens discomfort problems as well.

-superior lid and lashes, 16 March 2019 superior lid and lashes, 13 April 2019
+Superior lid and lashes, 16 March 2019 Superior lid and lashes, 13 April 2019

 How can we help?